serg23arg/cod-dec/README.md

 Encoding Process:

 1)    Dictionary Preparation:
         * Five different dictionaries are generated from randomized lists of the alphabet and other characters.
+This process allows even two uncoded messages that are exactly            the same to result in completely different codes after the encoding process.
         * Each dictionary is associated with a unique key, which is saved for use in the decoding process.

 2)    Message Encoding: